 - Lack of intimacy.
 Intimacy is not strictly limited to physical touch or sexual relations.
 It also means having a deep emotional connection.
 Sometimes we will hear a client describe their relationship with their spouse as being like roommates, or that they spend little time interacting with each other.
 In a strong marriage, each partner makes the other feel special, and if the intimacy is not there, a relationship is likely in trouble.

 - Constant bickering.
 All married couples argue; that is perfectly normal.
-But a lack of argument is a marriage killer.
+But a lack of resolution is a marriage killer.
 Many divorcing couples tend to repeat the same arguments—money, kids, work, chores, etc. If couples cannot see each other’s point of view, arguments remain unresolved and resentment grows.
 When two partners simply cannot see eye-to-eye on anything, divorce may be on the horizon.

 - Addiction.
 Addiction to alcohol or drugs is another common, and unfortunate, reason people cite for divorce.
 Addiction can change a person’s priorities by placing alcohol and drug use over their spouse, child, finances, or work.
 A dependence on alcohol or drugs can put an entire family in danger and is typically the final straw in the decision to end a marriage.